 The brake rotors are a vital part of your vehicle.
 The brake pads push against the brake rotor when you apply force to the brake pedal.

-This creates a lot of heat, and therefore your brake rotors need to be of the highest quality.
+This creates a lot of heat, and therefore, your brake rotors need to be of the highest quality.

 Without properly functioning brake rotors, an accident is inevitable.
 Therefore, the brakes must be taken care of effectively.
+Let’s begin with a quick look at the signs to look for.

 The brake rotors in a car use the concept of friction to slow the car down.
 Friction can very easily wear out any component, and brakes are no exception.